Francis Sheehy-Skeffington: Marriage and political career

 After graduating from University College, Skeffington worked as a freelance journalist, contributing to socialist and pacifist publications in Ireland, England, France and North America.
 In 1901-02 he taught in St Kieran's College in Kilkenny, where he was a colleague and friend of the school's English, French and history master Thomas MacDonagh; the two also lodged in the same house in Kilkenny City.
 He then took a job as the Registrar of University College.

 On 26 June 1903 he married Hanna Sheehy, a teacher at the Rathmines College of Commerce (a forerunner of Dublin Institute of Technology).
 They jointly adopted the surname "Sheehy Skeffington".
 Hanna's family were a prosperous farming and milling family in County Cork.
 Her father had been a Nationalist MP, and had been imprisoned no less than six times for revolutionary activities.

 The couple joined the Irish Women's Suffrage and Local Government Association, and the Young Ireland Branch of the United Irish League (the constituency element of the Irish Parliamentary Party).
 They also supported the Women's Social and Political Union, which lobbied for women's rights in Britain.
 Shortly after they married, Francis organised a petition to lobby for women to be admitted to University College on the same basis as men.
 When the university refused to take that step, Francis resigned from his job as registrar in protest, relying on Hanna to support him for a time.
 He was President of the Socialist Party of Ireland.

-In 1907, Francis wrote a novel, In Dark and Evil Days, which was published posthumously in 1916, the year of his death.
+In 1907, Francis wrote a novel, In Dark and Evil Days, which was published in 1916, after his death.

 In 1908, he published a biography of the Irish nationalist and Land League agitator Michael Davitt.

 In 1912, he and Hanna co-founded the Irish Women's Franchise League.
 He was made co-editor of the League's newspaper, The Irish Citizen.
 The Irish Women's Franchise League agitated for votes for women; members included his brother-in-law Tom Kettle and his friend Thomas MacDonagh, as well as all of the non-nationalist suffrage activists of the day.
 (Nationalist women tended to avoid it, on the basis that the IWFL was seeking to get into the British Parliament, while nationalists were trying to get out).

 In 1909 Francis and Hanna had a son, Owen.
 They were much criticised for refusing to have him baptised.